Welcome to my website which showcases my writing.

 Fifty Curious Questions was a category finalist for the Eric Hoffer Book Awards in 2018 and was serialised by Country Life magazine’s social media platform.
 Since then I have contributed regularly to their Curious Questions section which appears every Saturday.
 You can find the articles here https://martinfone.wordpress.com/country-life/

 Fifty Scams and Hoaxes generated some favourable media attention and I appeared on the Matthew Wright show on talkRADIO and the David Jemitus show on Brooklands Radio, talking about the book.
-Podcasts of these interviews can be found here https://martinfone.wordpress.com/media/
+Podcasts of these interviews can be found here https://martinfone.wordpress.com/media/ It was a category finalist in the Independent Author Network Book of the Year Awards 2019.

 The key take-away from my experience is that you are never too old to start writing!